f5devcentral/F5-Channel-Partner-Enablement-Workshop/Events/Post-quantum-Cryptography/README.md

 ### Windows-client

 From the Windows-client we will be able to access the BIG-IP TMUI, NGINX, and the websites protected with PQC profiles/OpenSSL.
+In this section, you will primarily perform the following tasks:

+- Log in to the Windows client
+- Set the Google Chrome as the default browser

 1. Navigate to the details button of the Windows-client.
 Select either RDP or Console to access the Windows-client.
     - MAC users should connect with RDP
-    - Windows users should connect using the Console
+    - Windows users: If the RDP session does not display properly or cannot be resized to large screen, please connect using the Console instead

    > Note: For RDP, select the appropriate resolution format -- This will initiate the rdp file download which then can be used to access the Windows-client.
    > Note: To run the RDP session in "windowed" mode, choose a screen size from the drop-down list